 Trimming back data collections

-The next step was to pare down the data that the company was collecting to the bare minimum.
-For example, there are GDPR exceptions for data that's required for the company to provide its services.
-So, if a customer orders a product, it's fair for a company to ask for an address so that the product can be delivered.
-And there are legitimate business reasons for companies to collect phone numbers and email addresses.
+The next step was to pare down SNP's customer data collection levels to the bare minimum.
+For example, there are GDPR exceptions for data that companies require to provide services to customers.
+For example, if a customer orders a product, it's fair for a company to ask for an address so that the product can be delivered.
+There also are legitimate business reasons to collect phone numbers and email addresses.

-Because the data was nice to have, but not a must-have, the company stopped collecting it and deleted what had already been collected.
-By reducing the amount of data collected, SNP decreased the work it had to do to become compliant under GDPR data management rules.
+Because that data was nice to have, but not a must-have, the company stopped collecting it and deleted what had already been collected.
+By reducing the amount of data collected, SNP decreased the work it had to do to become compliant under the GDPR data management rules.

-Plus, this helped the company better position itself for other privacy laws that might come up, such as the California privacy law that's set to go into effect at the start of 2020.
+Plus, this helped the company better position itself for other data privacy laws that might come up, such as the California Consumer Privacy Act (CCPA), a state law with widespread ramifications for businesses that's set to go into effect at the start of 2020.

 GDPR data management loopholes